kirbysayshi/ghembedder/README.md

 		data-ghlines="743-768"></div>

 	// somewhere after/during DOMReady
-	ghe.autoload(); // requires browser to have EITHER document.querySelectorAll OR jquery
+	ghembedder.autoload(); // requires browser to have EITHER document.querySelectorAll OR jquery

 	// OR

-	// single specific instance (after page load, for example) ghe.load( document.querySelectorAll('div')[0] );
+	// single specific instance (after page load, for example) ghembedder.load( document.querySelectorAll('div')[0] );

 This will load lines 743-768 of src/core.js (jQuery.proxy) from the jquery repo!

 ## Demo

-See [http://jsbin.com/ekises/latest](http://jsbin.com/ekises/latest) for a live working demo.
+See [http://jsbin.com/suyela](http://jsbin.com/suyela) for a live working demo.

 ## Documentation

-### ghe.autoload()
+### ghembedder.autoload()
 Find, read, and load all DOM nodes that have a `[gh-path]` attribute.
 Requires `document.querySelectorAll` or `jQuery`.

-### ghe.load( cfg || DOMNode )
+### ghembedder.load( cfg || DOMNode )
 Given a DOM node, load a Github file.
 The DOM node requires a few `data-*` attributes, which are defined in the examples below.
-Internally, `ghe` turns the node into the following configuration object, which can also be passed to this method:
+Internally, `ghembedder` turns the node into the following configuration object, which can also be passed to this method:

 	{
 		path: 'src/ghembedder.js'				// path relative to git repo root